COL 1000H FACULTY SEMINAR: THE BASIS FOR COMPARISON

 COL1000 is a general introduction to Comparative Literature, to contemporary theory, and to criticism.
 Its purpose is to offer all incoming MA and PhD students with some exposure to key issues in the discipline.
 Organized around the broad theme of “Bases for Comparison,” each weekly seminar will explore a subtheme over two sessions.
 In the first session, we will examine issues raised in an essay selected for that week.
 In the second session, participating faculty will join us in the exploration of issues pertaining to comparison across different media, disciplines, and literary genres and traditions.

-Position papers: 40% (2 papers, 4–5 pages each; the first is due Friday, October 14, the second Friday, November 18; please submit by email as MS Word document).
+– 2 Position papers: 40% (4–5 pages each, research not required).
+The first is due Friday, October 6, and the second Friday, November 3.
+Submit by email as MSWord attachment (Times New Roman 12)

 Instructor: E. Gunderson

 This is a class about the relationship between politics and literature.